spf13/cobra/README.md

 cmd.SetUsageTemplate(s string)
 ```

+## Version Flag

+Cobra adds a top-level '--version' flag if the Version field is set on the root command.
+Running an application with the '--version' flag will print the version to stdout using
+the version template.
+The template can be customized using the
+`cmd.SetVersionTemplate(s string)` function.

 ## PreRun and PostRun Hooks

 It is possible to run functions before or after the main `Run` function of your command.
 The `PersistentPreRun` and `PreRun` functions will be executed before `Run`. `PersistentPostRun` and `PostRun` will be executed after `Run`.
 The `Persistent*Run` functions will be inherited by children if they do not declare their own.
 These functions are run in the following order: